coopdevs/odoo-role/README.md

     odoo_log_path: /var/log/odoo
     odoo_modules_path: /opt/odoo/modules

-* DB vars
+* Database

     odoo_db_name: odoo
-    # This not a DB user password, but a password for Odoo to allow Odoo deal with DB.
+    # This not a DB user password, but a password for Odoo to deal with DB.
     odoo_db_admin_password: 1234

 * Core modules list to install